Welcome to TOPAS MC Inc., a non-profit organization to support and extend the TOPAS Tool for Particle Simulation.

 TOPAS wraps and extends the Geant4 Simulation Toolkit to make advanced Monte Carlo simulation of all forms of radiotherapy easier to use for medical physicists.
 TOPAS can model x-ray and particle therapy treatment heads, model a patient geometry based on CT images, score dose, fluence, etc., save and replay a phase space, provides advanced graphics, and is fully four-dimensional (4D) to handle variations in beam delivery and patient geometry during treatment.
 TOPAS users configure pre-built components (such as nozzles, patient geometry, dosimetry and imaging components) to simulate a wide variety of radiation therapies with no required knowledge of the underlying Geant4 Simulation Toolkit or any programming language.
 All aspects of the simulation, including all 4D behaviors, are controlled from a unique, TOPAS Parameter Control System.
 TOPAS was engineered from the ground up to be flexible, yet easy to use, reliable and repeatable.
 The code includes a strong focus on “engineering-in” safety, employing a variety of techniques to make it harder for users to make mistakes.
 Two very brief introduction to TOPAS videos can be found here and here.

-While most early applications of TOPAS were in proton therapy, TOPAS is now applied in all areas of radiation therapy research and is also suitable for some medical imaging applications.
-Work is ongoing to extend TOPAS to radiation biology and to science education.
+TOPAS is applied in all areas of radiation therapy research and is also actively used in medical imaging research, radiation biology, materials science and education.
 Other potential applications include studies of radiation damage to electronics, particle physics, nuclear physics and astrophysics.

-Our mission is to make TOPAS into a tool that fits comfortably into the hands of every medical physicist.
+Our mission is to make TOPAS into a tool that fits comfortably into the hands of every scientist and engineer.

 TOPAS MC Inc. is a nonprofit public benefit corporation and is recognized by the IRS as a tax exempt public charity under section 501(c)(3).